-This is a new online service.
 For a period, all automatically approved cases will be subject to an extra quality control.
-For this reason, it will take a few days before you’ll receive a confirmation of the name change registered in the National Population Register.
+For this reason, it will take a few days before you’ll receive a confirmation of the name change registered in the National Population Register - even if you have received a receipt for the name change.You will receive confirmation of the name change in Altinn when the name change is registered..

 You can change your first name, middle name and surname.
 Note that your middle name is not a first name.
 Names that can be used as a surname may also be taken as a middle name.